Questions We’re Asked Most Often

 Many companies offer financial assistance and other support to employees who accept a relocation.
 The simplest help is a lump sum of money that the employee can spend as needed to defray the cost of the move.
 More extensive assistance would include helping the employee to sell the departure home (or break the lease), find a new home and move any household goods.

 Most companies with regular relocation activity contract with a relocation management company (RMC) to help.
 The RMC can help the company to develop and refine policies, benchmark them against competitors and make recommendations based on best practices.
 The RMC handles the details of the move, counseling the employees; coordinating real estate, household goods and other services; providing relocation technology tools; processing expense reimbursements; and reporting to the client.
-The RMC earns most of its revenue from a share of the real estate referral fees, so the cost of using an RMC is negligible for the company.
+The RMC earns most of its revenue from a share of the real estate referral fees, so the company’s cost of using an RMC is negligible.

 How much do companies pay for relocation assistance?

 Relocation assistance varies widely, depending on the company, industry, scope of the relocation and employee job level.
-The relocation benefit packages can take different shapes (or can be as simple as a lump sum of money), but they must be sufficient to entice the employee to move and to keep your company competitive in your industry.
-A relocation management company has knowledge of industry norms and can help you to benchmark your policy.
+The relocation benefit packages can take different shapes (or be as simple as a lump sum of money).
+Still, they must be sufficient to entice the employee to move and to keep your company competitive in your industry.
+A relocation management company knows industry norms and can help you to benchmark your policy.

 How do relocation companies work?

 In a fully outsourced program with a homesale benefit, the RMC manages the entire relocation process for employees, including counseling on benefits, selling the departure home (or terminating the lease), finding a new home, moving the household goods, reimbursing expenses and more.
 For global moves, the RMCs also coordinate the visa and immigration and school search processes and other global services included in the company’s policy.
-For simpler lump sum programs, the RMC administers the lump sum payment to the employee.
+The RMC administers the lump sum payment to the employee for simpler lump sum programs.

 If my company hires you to provide relocation services, is there a cost to me?

-Each client’s policy is different, but TRC’s contract is with your employer and they are responsible for contracted charges.
-If you request additional services outside the scope of your employer’s benefits, your employer must approve this request, and they would decide if you are responsible for the cost of any of these added benefits.
+Each client’s policy is different, but TRC’s contract is with your employer, and they are responsible for contracted charges.
+If you request additional services outside the scope of your employer’s benefits, your employer must approve this request, and they will decide if you are responsible for the cost of any of these added benefits.